0Mysterio0/ArcadeProject1.1/README.md

 fruits interacting with each other.
 When the fruit coins stacked, they only interacted with the player, causing them to stack in front of each other instead of on top of each other.
 We attempted to make different movement functions for each fruit and fruit coin depending on their location in the order, so it would update and follow the fruit before it.
 However, we had to make specific lists for each fruit, *for each order*, ***for each level***.
-This was very inefficient and a lot of variables to keep track of.
+This was very inefficient, and a lot of variables to keep track of.
 So, we once again changed tactics, with a few alterations to our initial goals.

 ###Some Epiphanies and Alterations to our Initial Goals

 We realized working through our second attempt, that randomized orders were ambitious for our skill set and time frame.
 They needlessly complicated our code and made things much more inefficient.
-We only wanted the specific fruits in the order to fall to avoid overcrowding the screen, and coding that for each posisble order for each level would have been a lot of extra, unneeded work for little reward.
-So, moving forward, we only coded for one specfic order for each level.
+We only wanted the specific fruits in the order to fall to avoid overcrowding the screen, and coding that for each possible order for each level in the way we were currently doing so, would have been a lot of extra, unneeded work for little reward.
+So, moving forward, we only coded for one specific order for each level.

 We also came to the realization that we didn't need both a fruit and a fruit coin for each object.
 The fruits were essentially used for addition to the behind the scenes score.
 That scoring system had a few flaws (if you caught too many